Live News Articles Safety Guide Register Now ▶

 2. Isolate strategies using sub-accounts.
 If you run copy-trading alongside manual spot or futures positions, separate them into distinct sub-accounts.
 A credential compromise on one sub-account does not automatically expose balances in others.

 3. Audit API key permissions quarterly.
-Revoke any key that has withdrawal permissions unless it is actively in use.
+Revoke any key that carries withdrawal permissions unless it is actively in use.
 Trade-only or read-only keys carry substantially lower risk.
-Review the full key list at least once per quarter and remove stale keys.
+Review the full key list at least once per quarter and remove stale entries.

 These measures apply to any CEX where you hold significant balances, not only Bitget.

-Verdict — trader profiles and when multi-exchange strategy beats consolidation
+Verdict — trader profiles and when multi-exchange structure beats consolidation

 Bitget is a reasonable primary exchange for traders whose core use case is copy-trading or futures, who hold balances predominantly in major tokens and stablecoins, and who are based in jurisdictions where the platform holds an active registration.
 The protection fund scale and monthly PoR cadence meet a credible minimum threshold.
 The regulatory gaps in the US and EU are real, not theoretical.